-Will I have to sell my home to pay for my care?
+Will I have to sell my home to pay for home care fees?

 If you wish to remain in your home, the means test won’t include the value of your property.
 However, if you need to permanently move into a care home, the test may include the value of your property.

 The value of your property is calculated by looking at its present value minus any mortgage or loans you have on it, as well as 10% of its value to account for selling costs.
-In some situations, your home won’t be taken into account in the means test even if you are looking to move into a care home permanently.
-Your home won’t be taken into account if your home is occupied by:
+In some situations, your home won’t be taken into account in the means test, even if you are looking to move into a care home permanently.
+Your home won’t be taken into account if it is occupied by:

 Can I avoid selling my property to pay for care by giving it away?

-Some people consider giving away or selling their property for cheap to their children, relatives or close friends to avoid having it included in the means test and pay less of their care fees.
+Some people consider giving away or selling their property at a lower cost to their children, relatives or close friends to avoid having it included in the means test, and therefore pay less of the care fees.

-Doing so counts as deliberate deprivation of assets, which is when you deliberately give your assets and capital away as gifts or sell for cheap to pay fewer care fees.
-The council assesses your transactions and your financial history, and if they find that you have been doing this, these assets are still counted as if you owned them.
+Doing so counts as deliberate deprivation of assets, which is when you consciously give your assets and capital away as gifts or sell for cheap to pay less in home care fees.
+The council assesses your transactions and your financial history and, if they find that you have been doing this, these assets are still counted as if you own them.

-Deferred Payments are an alternative way of funding for your care without selling your home.
+A deferred payment is an alternative way of funding for home care without selling your home.
 This system allows you to defer paying for the care until a later date.

 This could be until after your death or it could be a temporary arrangement to give you time to sell your property.
 When you pass away, the costs will be paid from your property.
 If you are eligible, your council must offer you this option.

 The first steps towards funding for your care fees is to ensure that you are receiving all the benefits you’re entitled to.
 There are many benefit calculators available online to make sure you know what you’re eligible for.